IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 2. **Model Execution with ONNX Runtime**:

-- Incorporated the ONNX Runtime library into our C++ code, allowing our models to run on multiple operating systems and devices, including Windows, Mac, Linux, Android, and iOS.
+- Incorporated the ONNX Runtime library into our C++ code, allowing to run the models on multiple operating systems and devices, including Windows, Mac, Linux, Android, and iOS.
 - Exported the trained models in the .onnx format for compatibility and deployment efficiency.